quicwg/base-drafts/draft-ietf-quic-transport.md

 sending part of the stream also creates the receiving part.
 The initial state for the receiving part of a stream is "Recv".

-The receiving part of a stream enters the "Recv" state when the sending part of a bidirectional stream initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.
+For a bidirectional stream, the receiving part enters the "Recv" state when the sending part of the stream initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.

 An endpoint opens a bidirectional stream when a MAX_STREAM_DATA or STOP_SENDING frame is received from the peer for that stream.
 Receiving a MAX_STREAM_DATA